api7/api7-helm-chart/charts/devportal/README.md

-Helm Chart for API7 Dashboard
+Helm Chart for API7 Devportal
 ==============================

 This is the helm chart for the refactoring [api7-dashboard](https://github.com/api7/dashboard).